 Psychology as a science began as experimental psychology with the first psychological research and teaching laboratory established in 1879 in Leipzig by Wilhelm Wundt.
-Later, it spread to many other fields and non-laboratory approaches of research.
+Later, it branched out, expanding into many other fields and, in an interdisciplinary manner, connecting with other sciences that provide useful tools and important insights for forming a comprehensive understanding of mentality.
 Modern experimental psychology is conceptualised in a wider sense than it was in Wundt's time.
+Non-laboratory-based research has been developed, and the development of research questions and understanding of results supports computational modelling of cognitive processes, while knowledge of mental processes is associated with firstperson insights into mentality on the one hand and understanding brain structure and function on the other.
 Within the doctoral programme, the field of experimental psychology covers the study of all basic psychological processes (perception and cognition, motivation, emotion) independently and in their mutual interaction and is not limited to laboratory research work.
+Research work can occur outside the laboratory and is closely linked to related sciences, especially in cognitive neuroscience.
 The doctoral programme offers an in-depth approach to these processes, while at the same time it remains flexible enough to take into account student research interests.

-The first compulsory core course Theories and Approaches in Psychology helps students gain deep theoretical-substantive knowledge, while the second compulsory core course Research Methodology in Psychology offers methodological knowledge that enables students to conduct methodologically demanding research, including the most demanding methods and technique of data analysis.
-Elective seminar courses facilitate the practical application of fundamental methodological and theoretical approaches within the selected research field, while providing students with the additional knowledge necessary for the successful preparation of the doctoral thesis.
-The external course either enables the acquisition of international experience or deepens the knowledge in the fields offered by the University of Ljubljana.

-The study is carried out in the context of research programmes and projects at the Department of Psychology, which also reflects important content, levels of analysis and methodologies of experimental psychology.
-Narrower fields of elective seminar courses cover cognitive psychology (decision making and expertise, learning, cognitive maps, mental models, risk perception, etc.), cognitive neuro-psychology (neural networks, computational models, attentional strategies, the nature of cognitive deficits, neuropsychological mechanisms of cognitive disorders, theories of mind self-organisation), psychophysics (attention, change blindness), motivation, emotion and mutual interactions between these processes.
-Research work is conducted either on general or clinical population, or on other special groups.

-Besides lecturers from the Department of Psychology and other departments of the Faculty of Arts, the implementation of the doctoral programme will involve other faculties of the University of Ljubljana and other universities whose research interests and achievements correspond to the field of experimental psychology.
-The programme's goal is the development of highly trained academics - researchers and lecturers qualified to conduct internationally comparable research into current theoretical and practical issues in experimental psychology.
+The first compulsory core course, Theories and Approaches in Psychology, helps students gain profound theoretical-substantive knowledge, while the second compulsory core course, Research Methodology in Psychology, offers methodological knowledge that enables students to conduct methodologically demanding research, including the most demanding methods and technique of data analysis.
+Doctoral seminar courses facilitate the practical application of fundamental methodological and theoretical approaches within the selected research field, while providing students with the additional knowledge necessary for the successful preparation of the doctoral thesis.
+The external elective course either enables the acquisition of international experience or deepens the knowledge in the fields offered by the University of Ljubljana.
+Studies are carried out in the context of research programmes and projects at the Department of Psychology, which also reflects important content, levels of analysis and methodologies of experimental psychology.
+The narrower areas of doctoral seminars relate to cognitive processes (perceptual processes, attention, memory, executive processes and cognitive control, decisionmaking and expertise, learning, etc.), their connections with tools and approaches of broader cognitive neuroscience (neural networks, computational models, psychophysiology), structural and functional brain imaging, first-person research), psychophysics, motivation, emotions and mutual interactions of these processes.
+Research work is conducted either on general or clinical populations, or on other special groups.
+In addition to lecturers from the Department of Psychology and other departments of the Faculty of Arts, the implementation of the doctoral programme will involve other faculties of the University of Ljubljana and other universities whose research interests and achievements correspond to the field of experimental psychology.
+The programme's goal is to develop highly trained academics who can carry out research in psychology while heeding their professional aims and research interests.
 The students are expected to participate actively in Department of Psychology research projects.